Volume of a Cube Calculator

 ³√ is the cube root.

-In case you haven't noticed, this Omni calculator has an "Advanced Mode".
-It extends the functionality of the calculator, allowing you to calculate the volume of a cube from something else than the length of its sides.
-You can input the surface area, the face diagonal or the cube diagonal.
+In case you haven't noticed, this Omni calculator has an "Advanced Mode."
+It extends the calculator's functionality, allowing you to calculate the volume of a cube from something other than the length of its sides.
+You can input the surface area, the face diagonal, or the cube diagonal.

 The difference between the face diagonal and the cube diagonal might not be totally clear, so let's explain it a bit more.
 The cube diagonal is the three-dimensional distance between any two opposed corners.
 This is the largest distance between any two corners of a cube.
 When talking about the face diagonal, we are talking about the two-dimensional distance between the two furthermost corners of any of the squares that make up the six faces of a cube.
 All face diagonals are the same length.

 Why is the formula for the volume of a cube so simple?